Take Me To The Lakes: An Enchanting Creative Retreat in the Heart of the Lake District

 The retreat is designed to be intimate, with a group size of 15 participants maximum.
 This allows for personalised attention and a close-knit community atmosphere.

-The retreat package includes accommodations for four nights, all meals and refreshments, guided workshops and activities, a private string quartet performance, and a thoughtfully curated goody bag, workbook and online lecture series.
+The retreat package includes accommodations for four nights, all meals and refreshments, guided workshops and activities, a private string quartet performance, and a thoughtfully curated goody bag, workbook and online lecture series (the latter is for after your retreat experience).

 Yes, the itinerary includes free time each day for personal reflection, exploration of the beautiful surroundings, or working on your creative projects.
 You can use this time to relax, recharge, or engage in activities that inspire you.